unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > This has two roles.
 It acts as an identifier for the `layer` element for hardware keyboards (in the absence of the id= element) and also provides the linkage from the hardware modifiers into the correct `layer`.
 To indicate that no modifiers apply the reserved name of "none" can be used.
 For the purposes of fallback vkey mapping, the following modifier components are reserved: "shift", "ctrl", "alt", "caps", "cmd", "opt" along with the "L" and "R" optional single suffixes for the first 3 in that list.

-For hardware layouts, the use of `@modifier` as an identifier for a layer, is sufficient since it is always unique among the set of `layerMap` elements in a keyboard.
+For hardware layouts, the use of `@modifier` as an identifier for a layer is sufficient since it is always unique among the set of `layerMap` elements in a keyboard.

 * * *